Home School Agreement

 - To deal with problems sympathetically and fairly, having listened to your child’s point of view.

-- To continue to safeguard and promote the welfare of children, as set out in our school Safeguarding policy, (which is available on our website and as a paper copy through the school), the local authority requires DSLs to report any obvious or suspected case of child abuse.
+- To continue to safeguard and promote the welfare of children, as set out in our school Safeguarding policy, (which is available on our website and as a paper copy through the school), the school appoints a Designated Safeguarding Lead (DSL).
+The local authority requires DSLs to report any obvious or suspected case of child abuse.
 This procedure is intended to protect children at risk and schools are encouraged to take the attitude that where there are grounds for suspicion it is better to be safe than sorry.

 I undertake to support the school’s aims as set out above.